⭐️ Exploring how offset printing works

 Types of Offset Printing

 In this process, rolls of paper are fed continuously through the press and can produce over 5,000 printed materials.

-Web-fed offset printing presses can produce over 3,000 of paper per minute which translates to about 80,000 identical sheets per hour.
+Web-fed offset printing presses can produce over 3,000 papers per minute, which translates to about 80,000 identical sheets per hour.

 Unlike Web-fed, sheet-fed offset lithography produces smaller quantities as sheets of paper are fed individually.

-Over the years of modernization, sheet-fed has also improved in speed which allowed it to do similar functions as the web-fed press.
+Over the years of modernization, sheet-fed has also improved in speed, which allowed it to perform similar functions as the web-fed press.

-The Process of Offset Printing
+The Offset Printing Process

 The best way to make sure you are preparing your files correctly is by contacting a product specialist of the packaging or printing company you are working with.